Yashneett/Coderhub-Hoating/README.md

 Welcome to the Coderhub EdTech Platform Repository!

 This comprehensive repository houses the backbone of the revolutionary Coderhub EdTech platform – a dynamic and feature-rich MERN stack application that is set to reshape the landscape of online education.
 With a seamless blend of technology and education, CodePlay empowers both instructors and students, fostering a vibrant learning community.
+The front end is part of the platform that the user interacts with.
+It's like the "face" of the platform that the user sees and interacts with.
+The front end of StudyNotion is designed using a tool called Figma, which is a popular design tool that allows for the creation of clean and minimal user interfaces.
+You can take a look at the Figma design for the StudyNotion front-end by following this link: https://www.figma.com/file/Mikd0FjHKAofUlWQSi70nf/StudyNotion_shared.

 ## Features